SpiderOak/flow-irc-gateway/README.md

 ## Features

+- This IRC gateway was originally based off of [miniircd](https://github.com/jrosdahl/miniircd)
 - On startup, the gateway starts the `flowappglue` REST server to interact with the Flow service.
 - Upon an IRC client connection/re-connection, Teams + Channels + Messages are loaded from Flow and shown to the IRC client.
 The user can then use the IRC client just like on any IRC network.
 - Teams and channels are listed in the MOTD (Message Of The Day).